cellosignal/react-tabs/README.md

 We use storybook for component development, to get up and running follow these steps:

 1. Clone the repository, `cd` into the root and run `npm install`
+2. Open two terminal windows, in the first window:
-2. In the root run `npm run dev`
+3. cd into the root of the project run `npm run dev`, this will start webpack
-3. Open a new tab in your terminal, `cd` into the project and run `npm run storybook`
+4. In the second window, `cd` into the project and run `npm run storybook`

 ## Contributing